-It happened the night after Thanksgiving Day Two of our dogs escaped, ran away.
-From boredom or spite, No one really knows Suppose they were thinking, "That's how it goes."
+It happened the night after Thanksgiving Day Our two dogs escaped, they just ran away.
+From boredom or spite, no one really knows Suppose they were thinking, "That's how it goes."

 Ya love 'em and train 'em and make sure their fed You even give extra, sometimes your own bed.
 Then when you think you've 'bout got em tuned They leave in the night, by the light of the moon.